Weak Decoupling Duality and Quantum Identification: Quantum identification capacity

 For the more general statement, we show the contrapositive: assume $Q_{\rm ID}(\cN) > 0$, then for all $\epsilon>0$ and sufficiently large $n$, $\cN^{\ox n}$ has in particular a $2$-dimensional quantum-ID code $S$ which is $\epsilon$-close to being forgetful for the environment, by Lemma~\ref{lemqID.fidelity}.
 But by Lemma~\ref{lem:norm.bound} this means that the channel from the code qubit to the environment is arbitrarily close to a constant map in the diamond norm.
-At this point we can then invoke Theorem~\ref{thm:info.disturb} of \cite{KretschmannWerner} on information-disturbance to conclude that the channel from the code qubit to $B^n$ can be arbitrarily well error-corrected.
-(Note that this argument is following our proof of the fidelity alternative; in particular, any $2$-dimensional subspace of a quantum-ID code is a quantum error-correcting code!)
+At this point we can then invoke Theorem~\ref{thm:info.disturb} on information-disturbance~\cite{KretschmannWerner} to conclude that the channel from the code qubit to $B^n$ can be arbitrarily well error-corrected.
+(Note that this argument is following our proof of the weak decoupling duality; in particular, any $2$-dimensional subspace of a quantum-ID code, and in fact any subspace of sufficiently small dimension, is a quantum error-correcting code!)
 By the Lloyd-Shor-Devetak theorem on the quantum capacity (see~\cite{Devetak:Q}), this implies that there exists an input state for which the coherent information $I(A^n\rangle B^n) > 0$ is positive, and hence $Q(\cN) > 0$. \end{proof}

 As usual, quantitative statements about asymptotically achievable rates and upper bounds on the identification capacities are naturally expressed in terms of entropies.
 For a bipartite density matrix $\ph^{AB}$, we write